cvonk/cvonk.github.io/resolve-ffmpeg/README.md

 In an ideal world, there would be a video Coder/Decoder (CODEC) that supports transpacency with full support in [Blackmagic Design's DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve/) and [FFMPEG](https://www.ffmpeg.org/).
 The `DNxHR` CODEC would be a great candidate, *if* only both DaVinci Resolve and FFMPEG would support the same bitdepth with alpha.
 This leaves us with:

 * For *lossless* source videos, the `Apple ProRes` is a good choice.
-DaVinci Resolve 17.1 can decode this with an alpha channel, but not encode it.
+DaVinci Resolve 17.1 can decode supporting an alpha channel, but not encode it.
 FFMPEG can decode/encode it with alpha.
 The odd times where an encode from DaVinci Resolve with alpha is needed, one can alway resort to the `DNxHR` CODEC.

 * For *lossy* source videos, `H.264` remains a great choice.
 Both programs support it fully.
 In the odd case where lossy video with transparency is needed one can use Google's VP9.